collective/collective.recipe.backup/README.rst

 A backup part will normally be called ``[backup]``, leading to a ``bin/backup`` and ``bin/snapshotbackup``.
-Should you name your part something else,  the script names will also be different as will the created ``var/`` directories (since version 1.2)::
+Should you name your part something else,  the script names will also be different, as will the created ``var/`` directories (since version 1.2)::

     [buildout]